 About Proficiency-Based Learning

-Proficiency-Based Learning Simplified provides a foundational structure that will help schools prioritize learning goals and build a more coherent academic program.
-The two documents in this section illustrate how the Proficiency-Based Learning Simplified model works in practice.
+Our Framework for Proficiency-Based Learning provides a foundational structure that will help schools prioritize learning goals and build a more coherent academic program.
+The two documents in this section illustrate how this model works in practice.

 State + Local Policies